 SWI-Prolog recognises grammar rules (DCG) as defined in [Clocksin & Melish, 1987].
 The user may define additional compilation of the source file by defining the dynamic predicates term_expansion/2 and goal_expansion/2.
 Transformations by term_expansion/2 overrule the systems grammar rule transformations.
-It is not allowed to use assert/1, retract/1 or any other database predicate in term_expansion/2 other than for local computational purposes.2 load_files(:Files, +Options)
+It is not allowed to use assert/1, retract/1 or any other database predicate in term_expansion/2 other than for local computational purposes.3 Code that needs to create additional clauses must use compile_aux_clauses/1.
+See library (apply_macros) for an example.